zydeco/minivmac4ios/README.md

 acts a mouse click, or as a trackpad.
 In trackpad mode, dragging is done by tapping twice fast and holding it down.

+If you have a jailbroken device and [BTC Mouse & Trackpad](http://www.ringwald.ch/cydia/mouse/), Mini vMac will use your bluetooth mouse or trackpad.

 ### Settings

 Swipe right with two fingers to show the settings dialog, where you can change